ljdyer/ljdyer/README.md

 # Productivity and proofing tools

-I have also developed a number of productivity and proofing-types tools in my current and previous jobs which are not published here as they are the intellectual property of the respective companies.
+I have also developed a number of productivity and proofing-type tools in my current and previous jobs which are not published here as they are the intellectual property of the respective companies.

 <table style="width:100%; text-align:center; border:none; table-layout: fixed, overflow:hidden">
   <colgroup>